This tutorial shows you how to create a simple ETL script or process as a starting point for further development.

 As you go through the tutorial, imagine you are a researcher who wants to collect a group of participants for a research study.
 The participants must meet certain criteria to be included in the study, such as having a certain condition or diagnosis.
 You already have the following in place:

 - You have a running installation of LabKey Server.

 - You already have access to a large database of demographic information of candidate participants.
 This database is continually being updated with new data and new candidates for your study.

 - You have an empty table called "Patients" on your LabKey Server which is designed to hold the study candidates.

-So how do you get the records from the database into your system, especially those records that meet your study's criteria?
-In this tutorial, you will set up an ETL to solve this problem.
-The ETL will automatically query the source database for participants that fit your criteria.
+So how do you get the records from the outside database into your LabKey Server, especially those records that meet your study's criteria?
+In this tutorial, you will set up an ETL process to solve this problem.
+The ETL script will automatically query the source database for participants that fit your criteria.
 If it finds any such records, it will automatically copy them into your system.
-The ETL will run on a schedule: every hour it will re-query the database looking for new, or updated, records that fit your criteria.
+The ETL process will run on a schedule: every hour it will re-query the database looking for new, or updated, records that fit your criteria.